On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty: Introduction

 The rest of this paper is organized as follows.
-In Section 2, we provide preliminaries including notions, notations and lemmas.
+In Section 2, we provide preliminaries.
 Section 3 is devoted to the statements of the main results of this paper.
-In the first subsection, we establish a baseline and axioms for multivariate joint risk measures, as well as financial interpretations.
-In the second subsection, we introduce scalar multivariate distortion joint risk measures, and axiomatically characterize them.
-In the final subsection, based on the results obtained in previous subsection, we construct vector-valued multivariate distortion joint risk measures, and study their fundamental properties.
-In Section 4, an example and comparisons with known vector-valued risk measures are given.
-In Section 5, we provide the proofs of all main results of this paper.
-Concluding remarks are summarized in Section 6.
-For the self-contained purpose, we also provide an Appendix to address relevant issues.
+In the first subsection, we introduce some new axioms for joint risk measures, as well as financial interpretations.
+In the second subsection, we establish scalar distortion joint risk measures, and axiomatically characterize them.
+In the final subsection, we construct vector-valued distortion joint risk measures, and study their fundamental properties.
+In Section 4, comparisons with some known vector-valued risk measures are made.
+Concluding remarks are summarized in Section 5.
+In the appendix, we provide the proofs of all main results of this paper.
+For the self-contained purpose, we also address relevant issues in the appendix.